wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/using-the-gmail-connector.md

-2. Add the following JAR files from the `EI_6.6.0_HOME/wso2/broker/client-lib/` directory to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/lib` (in Windows) directory.
+2. Add the following JAR files from the `EI_6.6.0_HOME/wso2/broker/client-lib/` directory to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/lib` (in Windows/Linux) directory.
     -   andes-client-*.jar
     -   geronimo-jms_1.1_spec-*.jar
     -   org.wso2.securevault-*.jar
-3. Open the `deployment.toml` file from the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/conf/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/conf/` (in Windows) directory and add the configurations given below.
+3. Open the `deployment.toml` file from the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/conf/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/conf/` (in Windows/Linux) directory and add the configurations given below.
 This is required for enabling the broker to store messages.

     ```toml
     [[transport.jms.listener]]